- Reference Number: HEY1049/2022

 Whenever you notice “feeding cues” which include rapid eye movements under the eyelids, mouth and tongue movements, body movements and sounds, sucking on a fist, offer your baby a feed.

-Do not wait for your baby to cry – this can be a late sign of hunger.
+Do not wait for your baby to cry – this can be a late sign of hunger

-Feed for as long, or as much, as your baby wants.
+Feed for as long, or as much, as your baby wants

-This will ensure your baby gets as much milk as possible.
+To ensure your baby gets as much milk as possible.

-Feed as often as baby wants, but do not leave your baby more than 3 hours between feeds.
+Feed as often as baby wants, but do not leave your baby more than 3 hours between feeds

 Express your milk (colostrum)

 If you are breastfeeding and your baby struggles to feed, try to give some expressed breast milk.
-A member of staff will show you how to hand express your milk, or watch the UNICEF hand expression video (search “UNICEF hand expression”).
+A member of staff will show you how to hand express your milk or watch the UNICEF hand expression video (search “UNICEF hand expression).

-Do not hesitate to tell staff if you are worried about your baby
+Don’t hesitate to tell staff if you are worried about your baby

 Is your baby feeding well?